QCD axion bubbles in the presence of ALP resonant conversion: QCD axion bubbles in the presence of ALP resonant conversion

-There are many scenarios for the extra PQ symmetry breaking in the early Universe, such as the Witten effect of monopoles in hidden sectors \cite{Nomura:2015xil, Kawasaki:2015lpf, Kawasaki:2017xwt}, a larger scale of the spontaneous PQ symmetry breaking with the higher dimensional term \cite{Chiba:2003vp, Takahashi:2003db, Higaki:2014ooa, Co:2019jts} and the hidden non-Abelian gauge interactions \cite{Takahashi:2015waa}, and a stronger QCD with the large Higgs field expectation value \cite{Choi:1996fs, Banks:1996ea, Jeong:2013xta}.
-In Ref.~\cite{Kitajima:2020kig}, they considered the Witten effect as an example of the extra PQ symmetry breaking to form the QCD axion bubbles.
-For comparison, we consider the extra PQ symmetry is broken by the hidden non-Abelian gauge interactions whose scales are temporarily enhanced by the dynamics of flat directions, which was considered in Ref.~\cite{Takahashi:2015waa} to suppress the isocurvature perturbations of the QCD axion.
-In this case, the PQ symmetry is dynamically broken by the hidden $SU(N)_H$ gauge interactions.
-Then the axion becomes so heavy during inflation and its isocurvature perturbations can be significantly suppressed.
-However, in our scenario the PQ symmetry is assumed to be broken after inflation with the large axion scale, resulting in a light axion mass and the multiple vacua.
+The QCD axion bubbles can form due to an explicit PQ symmetry breaking in the early Universe, and are formed during the QCD phase transition.
+There are many scenarios for this explicit PQ symmetry breaking, such as the Witten effect of monopoles in hidden sectors \cite{Nomura:2015xil, Kawasaki:2015lpf, Kawasaki:2017xwt}, a larger scale of the spontaneous PQ symmetry breaking with the higher dimensional term \cite{Chiba:2003vp, Takahashi:2003db, Higaki:2014ooa, Co:2019jts} and the hidden non-Abelian gauge interactions \cite{Takahashi:2015waa}, and a stronger QCD with the large Higgs field expectation value \cite{Choi:1996fs, Jeong:2013xta}.
+In Ref.~\cite{Kitajima:2020kig}, they considered the Witten effect as an example of the explicit PQ symmetry breaking to form the QCD axion bubbles.
+Considering a large axion decay constant $f_a\sim\mathcal{O}(10^{16}-10^{17})\, \rm GeV$ and the axion is stabilized at the potential minima with

-In Ref.~\cite{Takahashi:2015waa}, they considered a supersymmetric (SUSY) axion model, but this can be applied to the non-SUSY case.
-We begin with the superpotential

-where contains $N_F$ ($N'_F$) flavors of the hidden quarks $Q_H$ ($Q'_H$) and anti-quarks $\bar{Q}_H$ ($\bar{Q}'_H$) in the representation of $SU(N)_H$ with (without) the PQ charges, respectively, $\psi$ is the PQ breaking scalar field, $\phi$ is the singlet scalar field, $W_{\cancel{\rm PQ}}$ is the PQ breaking term, and $y$ is the Yukawa coupling with the flavor indices $i$, $j$, $k$, and $l$.
-Assuming that $\phi$ is a flat direction, then the superpotential of $\phi$ is given by